-ACCIDENTS CAN HAPPEN: VOICES OF WOMEN FROM THREE MILE ISLAND
+ACCIDENTS CAN HAPPEN: THE WOMEN OF THREE MILE ISLAND

 After her mother’s death, Professor Heidi Hutner discovered an unknown chapter in her mother’s life, something that seemed contrary to the woman she thought she knew.
 Hutner’s mother had been part of Women Strike for Peace.
 This group’s efforts actually led to the ratification of the Limited Test Ban Treaty – and the end of atmospheric bomb testing by the U.S., U.S.S.R, and U.K. in 1963.